10 Things to Expect When You Quit Smoking

 10. Dizziness

 People who decide to stop smoking often report a feeling of dizziness and light-headedness.
-Experts say that sometimes it is not the nicotine withdrawal alone that causes this dizziness but also quit aids may cause light-headedness for users.
+Experts say that sometimes it is not the nicotine withdrawal alone that causes this dizziness but also quit aids that may cause light-headedness for users.